Pei-wen-code/react_restaurant/README.md

 * react-stripe-checkout // Stripe API which manages payment
 * swiper // An UI component creating carousel effect for customers' review
 * react-router-hash-link // Same-page-navigation that is used when admin is editing the menu
-* Heroku // Deploy to heroku
+* Heroku // Deployed to heroku

 # Content
 * Customers